Writer/director Drake Doremus’ BREATHE IN is a heady of mix of great acting and poignant drama that will stay with you.

-Drake Doremus won the Grand Jury Prize at Sundance in 2011 for his film of 2 students falling deeply in love, Like Crazy, which also saw his lead actress Felicity Jones honored for her performance.
-They now team up again for Breathe In, a beautifully nuanced drama that sees Jones turn in a luminous portrayal of a young woman unsure of what she wants to do with her life, this time opposite Guy Pearce giving a no less brilliant performance as a man very much at a turning point in his life.
+Drake Doremus won the Grand Jury Prize at Sundance in 2011 for his film of two students falling deeply in love, Like Crazy, which also saw his lead actress Felicity Jones honoured for her performance.
+They now team up again for BREATHE IN, a beautifully nuanced drama that sees Jones give a luminous portrayal of a young woman unsure of what she wants to do with her life, this time opposite Guy Pearce giving a no less brilliant performance as a man very much at a turning point in his.

 Sophie (Jones) is a gifted pianist who’s wanted to visit America for a long time.
 She gets the opportunity via an exchange programme, where’s she’s luckily placed at the upstate New York home of music teacher Keith (Pearce), his wife Megan (the terrific Amy Ryan, who I’ve admired since her Oscar-nominated performance in Ben Affleck’s directorial debut Gone Baby Gone) and their teenage daughter Lauren (very talented newcomer Mackenzie Davis).
 The family seems to live a fairly outwardly contented life, with photo sessions in their garden for a yearly ‘what the family are up to over summer’ newsletter but behind the smiles, there’s discontent and longing.